 The following are keywords that are found in the Definitions section of a D&O insurance policy and that should be analyzed in conjunction with the buyer’s needs:

 CLAIM; WRONGFUL ACT; LOSS; DAMAGES; INSURED.

 It is important to review and/or reword any other definition introduced by an endorsement to the policy that directly impacts coverage for a core risk relevant to the buyer.
 Do not forget to ask your insurance broker for a copy of the complete wording including all endorsements, you can also have our team audit those here.

 Cost Of D&O Insurance

-Typically, the cost of D&O insurance is lowest for small not for profits or small private firms with few shareholders.
-However, keep in mind that the cost of D&O insurance varies by country, and in the U.S. it may also vary by state.
-In Canada, it is not unusual to see the D&O premium as a percentage of the limit of liability be less than 0.1% for a CAD 1 million limit of liability, in relation to organizations that are deemed to be the least risky exposure to insurance companies.
-D&O insurance rates in countries where lawsuits are not common practice will naturally be the lowest, assuming the same level of competition amongst insurance brokers and companies.
+Typically, directors and officers insurance cost is lowest for small not for profits or small private firms with few shareholders.
+However, keep in mind that the D&O insurance cost varies by country, and in the U.S. it may also vary by state.
+It is helpful to calculate D&O insurance cost in terms of percentage of the D&O insurance limits.
+For example, if the insurance limit is $1,000,000 and the annual premium is $10,000 then the directors and officers insurance cost would be expressed as 1%.
+This enables an easier comparison and benchmarking process across industries and geographies.
+For example, D&O insurance cost in Canada is less, on average, than that in the US; it is not unusual to see the D&O premium as a percentage of the limit of liability be less than 0.1% for a CAD 1 million limit of liability in relation to organizations that are deemed to be the least risky exposure to insurance companies.
+D&O insurance cost will be the lowest in countries where lawsuits are not common practice, or where the judicial system is not independent or caps the amount of damages, assuming the same level of competition amongst insurance brokers and companies.